-If you would like to talk to a teacher, counselor, or administrator you may call the office to set up an appointment.
+If you would like to talk to a teacher, counselor, or administrator you may call the office to set up an appointment or email them directly.
 You may also email any teacher, staff, and administrator from PowerSchool, by clicking on the staff member's name on your student's web page to send an email.
+If you have a concern you can fill out a Parent/Guardian Concern Form located on our website or in the main office.